Magna Carta Assembly

 - Why was it granted?

-- What was its significance re: principles of democracy liberty and human rights?
+- What was its significance re principles of democratic liberty and human rights?

 Plus taking a close look at the principal character – namely … King John – not one of our most popular kings!